Tuesday, October 08, 2024

 It takes a while for these dragonflies to develop their white faces, and they look like ruby meadowhawks until they do.

 But “the internet” says that the white-face is the one most likely to do this.
-This research suggests that perhaps I was giving credit to the wrong bug?
+Perhaps I was giving credit to the wrong bug?

 Variegated meadowhawk

 According to Wikipedia, this species migrates as far south as Honduras and as far west as eastern Asia.
 Really?
+How do they get there?
 Do they ever come back?

 Band-winged Meadowhawk

-After mating, the females usually fly in tandem with males and lay their eggs after dipping the tips of their abdomens in shallow open water, usually in vegetation.
+After mating, the females usually fly in tandem with males and lay their eggs, dipping the tips of their abdomens in shallow open water, usually in vegetation.
 The nymphs (or larvae or naiads) eat mosquito larvae, fly larvae, tadpoles, and small fish.

 Wandering Glider